alexnguyen9/alexnguyen.github.io/project/lolaram.md

 ### Background and Motivation

 Within the popular game League of Legends, there is a game mode called ARAM (All Random All Middle).
 There are two teams with 5 players each, where all the players are given a randomly character from a set of 145 (as of patch 9.20) champions.
+The team spawning at the bottom nexus is often referred to as the "blue" team and the team at the top nexus is referred as the "red" team.
 The setting of the map takes place in bridge where all the players duke it out all at once.

 <img scr="../img/aram.jpg">